dkbrummitt/go-build-template/README.md

 ```

 If you dont't have a small set of errors or you dont know how many errors you will have, consider using behavior checks instead.
-This pattern is a bit more future-proof
+This pattern is a bit more future-proof.

+Note: this is inspired by https://medium.com/@srfrog/i-wouldnt-recommend-using-type-checking-for-errors-b32accc77dd8

 ```go